intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 ```

 ### Deploy as DaemonSet
-Use bellow helm command to deploy:
+Use below helm command to deploy:
 > Note: you may need to edit settings in deploy/helm/ccnp-device-plugin/value.yaml according to you cluster status.
 ```
 cd device-plugin/ccnp-device-plugin/